 Motts Corners – Mecca Township, Trumbull County

 on House Craft Rd at its eastern end at Mosquito Creek Lake

 Remnants: none known

-Description: The original proprietors were John Mott (1774 – 1846) & Harriett Mott (1795 – 1847).
-It was a small farming town with a steam powered saw mill on the east side of Hoagland Blackstub Rd north of House Craft Rd & a school on the south side of House Craft Rd between the lake & Hoagland Blackstub Rd.
+Description: The original proprietors were John Mott (1774 – 1846) and Harriett Mott (1795 – 1847).
+It was a small farming town with a steam-powered saw mill on the east side of Hoagland Blackstub Rd north of House Craft Rd and a school on the south side of House Craft Rd between the lake and Hoagland Blackstub Rd.
 The eastern half of what was once Motts Corners was submerged by the creation of Mosquito Creek Lake, including the entire portion of Durst Colebrook Rd (Co Hwy 195) which formerly stretched through the middle of the township.
-John & Harriett Mott were buried with relatives in South Mecca Cemetery on Crawford Rd off of SR 46 north of Cortland on the east side of the lake.
-Some of their descendants & later town proprietors were buried in Hillside Cemetery on Youngstown Kingsville Rd NE, also on the east side of the lake in Cortland.
-The Hoagland (from New Jersey) & Mott families were related by marriage.
+John and Harriett Mott were buried with relatives in South Mecca Cemetery on Crawford Rd off of SR 46 north of Cortland on the east side of the lake.
+Some of their descendants and later town proprietors were buried in Hillside Cemetery on Youngstown Kingsville Rd NE, also on the east side of the lake in Cortland.
+The Hoagland (from New Jersey) and Mott families were related by marriage.